SofieHvid/dm2024-exercises-main/README.md

 Every week, there will be a Jupyter Notebook with exercises.
 The notebooks can be found in the [exercises directory](./exercises).

+The [utilities directory](./utilities) includes the data that we will be working with along with convenience methods for the data.

 ## Practical considerations
 ### Tools
 _note_: This course is a Python course, so in case you are not familiar with